-OKIA – the Hong Kong based eyewear company recognized worldwide for its patented HDA® Technology – keeps up its efforts to build a more sustainable future of the eyewear industry…
+OKIA – the Hong Kong based eyewear company recognized worldwide for its patented HDA® Technology – keeps up its efforts to build a more sustainable future for the eyewear industry

 In order to increase customers’ sensitivity to nature and collect attention towards eco-friendly products, OKIA recently launched the www.sustainability.okia.com website, dedicated entirely to its green solutions.
 Properties and advantages of all sustainable products by OKIA are illustrated in detail on the website using all-new graphics and in combination with facts and figures about worldwide pollution and interesting tips about how to try to make the world better and to save the environment.